rafd/georgetown/README.md

     - there are markets for food, shelter, and labour
     - players create offers inside of their improvements (ex.
 10 food for 10 dollars)
     - based on available offers, and demand for a resource, the "best" offers will be accepted (cheapest offers for food and shelter, best paying offers for labour)
+    - offers can be partially filled (ex. offer for 10 for 10 dollars, but market only purchased 5 food for 5 dollars)

 ## Future Plans